allmaps/allmaps/packages/leaflet/README.md

 *   `mapIds` **Iterable<[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>** IDs of the warped maps
 *   `transformation` **TransformationType** new transformation type

-#### getExtent
+#### getTotalBbox

-Return the extent of all maps in the layer
+Return the Bbox of all visible maps in the layer, in lon lat coordinates.

 Returns **(Bbox | [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined))** extent of all warped maps

+#### getTotalProjectedBbox

+Return the Bbox of all visible maps in the layer, in projected coordinates.

+Returns **(Bbox | [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined))** extent of all warped maps

+#### getTotalBounds

+Returns the bounds of all visible maps in the layer, in lon lat coordinates.

+Returns **(L.LatLngBounds | [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined))** Bounds

-#### getBounds
+#### getTotalProjectedBounds

-Returns the bounds of all maps in the layer.
-Run after loading a map, e.g. by listening for the 'warpedmapadded' event.
+Returns the bounds of all visible maps in the layer, in projected coordinates.

 Returns **(L.LatLngBounds | [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined))** Bounds